Sport Pilot Instruction: I am a Certified Flight Instructor (Sport Pilot, Airplane). I can offer ground and flight instruction,

 and flight reviews (14 CFR 61.56).

-I am based at the Brian Ranch Airport in southern California.
+I am based in southern California.

 If you have any questions, feel welcomed to e-mail me.